 Method 3: Screenshots with OneDrive – For cloud integration

-- Ensure OneDrive is running on your Samsung laptop.
+- Make sure OneDrive is up and running on your laptop.

-- Right-click on the OneDrive icon in your system tray and select Settings.
+- Right-click the OneDrive icon in the system tray and choose Settings.

-- Under the Backup tab, find the Screenshots section and check the box that says “Automatically save screenshots I capture to OneDrive.”
+- In the Backup tab, look for the Screenshots section and tick “Automatically save screenshots I capture to OneDrive.”

-- Now, whenever you use the PrtScn or Windows + PrtScn methods, your screenshots will be automatically saved to your OneDrive folder.
+- Now, any screenshot you take with PrtScn or Windows + PrtScn will be saved to your OneDrive folder automatically.

 Linked issue: Screenshots are always blurry in Windows 11 (Fix)